 The second category of no-code/low-code consumers will be businesses - of all sizes.
 However, this is a different playground with ten of thousands of vendors participating, both no-code/low-code platforms and hand-coding software.
 Established software players in this category rely on a ten-years revenue from a single customer, as change rarely happens once you have created a "horizontal" footprint.

-The key to start with these platforms is simple: define what type of no-code/low-code platform consumer you are and then explore the ecosystem until you find a builder that you like.
+The key to starting with these platforms is simple: define what type of no-code/low-code platform consumer you are and then explore the ecosystem until you find a builder that you like.
 Start creating.

 Software Alternatives For Managing Sales, Product and Employee

 We are currently coding that enterprise platform, with the second category of no-code/low-code platform consumers in our target.
-We also consider that enterprise no-code platforms should be capable of mastering the limitations of current no-code micro-site builders have.
+We also consider that enterprise no-code platforms should be capable of mastering the limitations of current no-code micro-site builders.